algesten/str0m/README.md

 ### Sending media data

-When creating the m-line, we can decide which codecs to support, which is then negotiated with the remote side.
+When creating the media, we can decide which codecs to support, which is then negotiated with the remote side.
 Each codec corresponds to a "payload type" (PT).
 To send media data we need to figure out which PT to use when sending.